-- o Family and Neighborhood Supports programs aim to serve vulnerable neighborhoods and populations with navigation of community resources, linkages and engagement with health, human and social service networks in effort to provide critical supports for children, youth and families facing specific challenging life experiences.
-During fiscal year 2019-2020, The Trust spent \$10.9 million, or 7.9%, of total provider services expenditures for family and neighborhood supports programs. - Community Awareness and Advocacy represent another of The Trust's major initiatives.
-The purpose of this initiative includes: promoting public policy and legislative agendas in order to effectuate passage of laws and public policies that will improve the lives of our children at the state, local and federal level; public awareness and program promotion to foster awareness, understanding and support for our many programs and services; citizen engagement and leadership in effort to improve child and family conditions; and cross-funder collaboration of goals, strategies and resources to allow for the alignment of multiple funders pooling of resources and knowledge to address complex issues, resulting in more than can be accomplished alone.
-During fiscal year 2019-2020, The Trust spent \$4.9 million, or 3.9%, of total provider services expenditures for community awareness and advocacy. - o Program and Professional Development represents another of The Trust's major initiatives.
-The purpose of program and professional development includes providing supports for quality program implementation (to strengthen providers' abilities to effectively deliver services and manage operations), program evaluation and community research (ensuring the availability of key data and information to inform policy decisions in support of children and families), and innovation programs (to seed new ideas and pilot new program designs promoting the optimal development of children).
-During fiscal year 2019-2020, The Trust spent \$5.4 million, or 3.9%, of total provider services expenditures for program and professional development.
+- o Parenting programs are offered along a continuum of care in which universal, selective and indicated services are provided so that children are supported by nurturing and involved families.
+Universal services provide brief, universally-relevant service that offer evidence-based, effective and low-cost strategies that can reach large, diverse groups of parents and caregivers.
+Selective services are designed to meet the needs of families who may be more likely to face parenting challenges, such as health or behavior problems related to social, educational, economic or environmental factors.
+Selective services include brief, in-person group and individual sessions or home visitation, typically involving multiple contacts over a specific timeframe of several months.
+Indicated services are more intensive, therapeutic services for families experiencing challenges with child or youth behavior, parent-child relationships, and/or consequences of youth violence or parent mental health or substance abuse issues.
+Evidence-based interventions are more intensive and frequent, typically delivered by trained clinicians.
+During fiscal year 2020-2021, The Trust spent approximately \$17.8 million, or 12.8%, of total provider services expenditures for parenting programs. - o Family and Neighborhood Supports programs overarching goal is to connect families and youth with community resources, such as health, human and social service networks to further support them as they pursue their individual goals.
+Children and youth growing up in neighborhoods with minimal economic opportunities are less likely to have access to quality schools, other public services and safe places to live and play that can help them thrive.2 During fiscal year 2020-2021, The Trust spent \$11.3 million, or 8.11%, of total provider services expenditures for family and neighborhood supports programs. - o Community Awareness and Advocacy represent another of The Trust's major initiatives.
+The purpose of this initiative includes: promoting public policy and legislative agendas in order to effectuate passage of laws and public policies that will improve the lives of our children at the state, local and federal level with focus areas including early learning and care, health, safety, child welfare, juvenile justice and REDI (racial equity, diversity and inclusion); public awareness and program promotion to foster awareness, understanding and support for our many programs and services; citizen engagement and leadership in effort to improve child and family conditions; and cross-funder collaboration of goals, strategies and resources to allow for the alignment of multiple funders pooling of resources and knowledge to address complex issues, resulting in more than can be accomplished alone.
+During fiscal year 2020-2021, The Trust spent \$5.2 million, or 3.2%, of total provider services expenditures for community awareness and advocacy. - o Program and Professional Development represents another of The Trust's major initiatives.
+The purpose of program and professional development includes providing supports for quality program implementation (to strengthen providers' abilities to effectively deliver high-quality services and manage operations), program evaluation and community research (ensuring the availability of key data and information to inform policy decisions in support of children and families), and innovation programs (to seed new ideas and pilot new program designs promoting the optimal development of children).
+During fiscal year 2020-2021, The Trust spent \$4.5 million, or 3.2%, of total provider services expenditures for program and professional development.